jule64/TripleDraw/README.md

 ### Before You Start

 The main goal of this project was to build a Python app that uses some advanced Python programming techniques such as multiprocessing, decorators, lambdas and matplotlib charting while also learning more about poker and card probabilities.
-It is free to use, copy and modify, however no warranties are provided as per the standard open source [licence disclaimer](#disclaimer) at the end of this document.
+It is free to use, copy and modify, however no warranties are provided as per the standard open source [licence](#disclaimer) at the end of this document.

 ### Introduction

 TripleDraw lets you evaluate the odds of hitting a given target hand, say 8 low, from *pre-flop stage* to the *last draw* stage.

-TripleDraw uses a technique called Monte Carlo simulations to estimate the probabilities of a given scenario.
+TripleDraw implements a Monte Carlo-style approach to estimate the probabilities of a given scenario.
 It does that by  **simulating** large amounts of random draws, apply card playing rules and average out the results.

-As such it is important to note that TripleDraw is not a calculator but a *simulator*.
-You can find more details about how those compare in the [Understanding TripleDraw's Results](#understanding-tripledraw-results) section.
+As such it is important to note that TripleDraw does not calculate exact probabilities but rather approximations.
+The section on [Understanding TripleDraw's Results](#understanding-tripledraw-results) illustrate the difference with an example.

 ### Installation